-With respect to our antibody collaboration with Sanofi, \$106.1 million and \$102.6 million was included in accounts receivable as of December 31, 2013 and 2012, respectively.
+With respect to our antibody collaboration with Sanofi, \$110.6 million was included in accounts receivable as of December 31, 2014.
+Refer to "Results of Operations" above for Sanofi collaboration revenue recognized in connection with our antibody collaboration.

 With respect to each antibody product which enters development under the license agreement, Sanofi or we may, by giving twelve months notice, opt-out of further development and/or commercialization of the product, in which event the other party retains exclusive rights to continue the development and/or commercialization of the product.
 We may also opt-out of the further development of an antibody product if we give notice to Sanofi within thirty days of the date that Sanofi elects to jointly develop such antibody product under the license agreement.
 Each of the discovery agreement and the license agreement contains other termination provisions, including for material breach by the other party.
 Prior to December 31, 2017, Sanofi has the right to terminate the amended discovery agreement without cause with at least three months advance written notice; however, except under defined circumstances, Sanofi would be obligated to immediately pay to us the full amount of unpaid research funding during the remaining term of the research agreement through December 31, 2017.
 Upon termination of the collaboration in its entirety, our obligation to reimburse Sanofi for development costs out of any future profits from collaboration products will terminate.